 Supported the registration of over 5 million Haitians on the civil registry, enabling them to access basic services, apply for credit, obtain title to property and vote;

-Helped tackle impunity in post civil conflict Central America through support to organizations such as Lawyers Without Borders Canada, the United Nations' Commission against Impunity in Guatemala, and the Honduran Truth and Reconciliation Commission;
+Helped reinforce justice in Central America through support to Lawyers Without Borders Canada and the International Commission Against Impunity in Guatemala, the Guatemalan Police Reform Commission and the Honduran Truth and Reconciliation Commission, among others;

 You may also be interested in...